-- The first line consists of the Treasury and Capital Markets business lines who are responsible for the day-to-day management of Market Risk. - The second line is represented by Trade Floor Risk Management (TFRM) within Risk Management who are responsible for: - providing review and challenge; - o measuring monitoring and reporting of exposures vs limits; - ensuring compliance vis-a-vis the Market and Structural Risk Management Framework and Policy and overall Risk Appetite. - The third line is Internal Audit who provides independent assurance to the Board and Senior Management regarding the effective operation of the market risk governance, risk management and control processes established and maintained by the first and second lines.
+- The first line consists of business lines who are responsible for the day-to-day management of Market Risk. - The second line is represented by Trade Floor Risk Management ("TFRM") within Risk Management who are responsible for: - o providing review and challenge; - o measuring monitoring and reporting of exposures vs limits; - ensuring compliance with the Market and Structural Risk Management Framework and Policy and overall Risk Appetite. - The third line is Internal Audit who provides independent assurance to the Board and Senior Management regarding the effective operation of the market risk governance, risk management and control processes established and maintained by the first and second lines.